Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services

 In $\mathbf{P}, \mathbf{P}_{\mathcal{S}_l}$ and $\mathbf{P}_{\mathcal{U}_j}$, the binomial distributions can be approximated by the corresponding Normal distributions with negligible errors (see Appendix).
 The Gaussian approximation significantly reduces the computational complexity of binomial distributions.

-The approximated probability of no starvation computed by the complement of eq.\eqref{eq:ballot} has a complexity $O(N)$ obviously.
-The probability of having only one starvation is a product of two vectors, which also yields a complexity $O(N)$.
+We next analyze the complexity of matrix (including vector) operations in eq. \eqref{eq:jstarvation}.
+A matrix operation consists of floating-point operations where one floating-point operation can be an addition, subtraction, multiplication or division of two float type matrix elements \cite{book_matrix}.
+In the complexity analysis of matrix operations, the lower-order terms are usually ignored.
+The approximated probability of starvation in eq.\eqref{eq:ballot} consists of $N$ additions, thus having a complexity order $O(N)$.
+The probability of one starvation is a product of two vectors, which consists of $N$ multiplications and $N{-}1$ additions.
+Hence, the complexity order in still $O(N)$.
 If there are only two starvations, we need to compute the product of two vectors and one matrix, which has a complexity order $O(N^2)$.
 When $j\geq 3$, the computation of $P_s(j)$ involves the product of two matrices.
-In general, multiplying two matrices has a complexity $\mathbf{O}(N^{3})$ so that the direct computation of eq.\eqref{eq:generatingfunc} is extremely difficult for large $N$.
-Recall that $\mathbf{P}_{\mathcal{S}_l}$ satisfies i) an upper triangle matrix, ii) first $lx_1-1$ rows being 0, iii) last $x_1$ rows being 0 and iv) $\mathbf{P}_{\mathcal{S}_l}(k_l, k_{l+1}) = \mathbf{P}_{\mathcal{S}_l}(k_l+1, k_{l+1}+1)$ if they are not zero.
-These properties facilitate us to compute the product of the upper triangle matrices with much less effort.
-Due to the properties i) and iv), the product of two upper triangle matrices has a complexity order $O(N^2)$.
-Detailed analysis is provided in the Appendix.
-When there are $j (j\geq 3)$ starvations, the number of matrix production is $j-2$, resulting in a complexity order $O(N^{2(j-2)})$ for multiplying all the matrices.
-To obtain $P_s(j)$, we still need to compute the product of the vector $P_{\mathcal{E}(k_1)}$ and the matrix.
-To sum up, the total complexity is $O(N^{2j-2})$ for $j\geq 2$.
+In general, multiplying two matrices has a complexity order $O(N^{3})$.
+In eq.\eqref{eq:jstarvation}, we should multiply a vector and a matrix each time, instead of multiplying two matrices inside the bracket.
+Then, the matrix operations in eq.\eqref{eq:jstarvation} only contain a set of multiplications between a vector and a matrix.
+This yields the complexity order $O(N^2)$.
+To sum up, the computation of the p.g.f. of starvations in eq.\eqref{eq:generatingfunc} has a complexity order $O(N^2)$, given the start-up/rebuffering threshold $x_1$ and the file size $N$.

 \textbf{Asymptotic Property:}

 We want to know whether the starvation event yields simple implications as the file size $N$ approaches $\infty$.
 The asymptotic behavior of the starvation probability is given by